-For written appeals, utilize the PACE Appeal your designated territory; complete the appeal form in its entirety, including the reasons for disagreement, and attach supporting documentation.
-Send completed the appeal form to the claims email or fax noted above and include "Claim Appeal" in the subject line.
+For written appeals, utilize the PACE Appeal letter located on under our Provider Provider Website Resources on our www.SCCPACEProviders.org.
+Complete the appeal letter in its entirety, including the reasons for the disagreement, and attach documentation. supporting Email completed appeal form to the claims email or fax noted above and include "Claim Appeal" in the subject line